Simplified Issue vs Guaranteed Issue: What's the Difference?

 Who Might Be Disqualified?

-• Congestive heart failure or recent stroke
+• Congestive heart failure, recent heart attack, or recent stroke

 • Terminal illness or HIV/AIDS

-• Recent substance abuse treatment
+• Recent substance abuse treatment (often within the last 2 to 7 years)

 Pincher's Pro Tip

 Always apply for simplified issue first before considering guaranteed issue.
-If you qualify, you'll get more coverage at a lower premium — sometimes at half the cost.
+If you qualify, you'll get more coverage at a lower premium, sometimes at half the cost.

 Trusted by Thousands